 FAQ (Frequently Asked Questions)

-Should you panic if your rabbit ate a little amount of guinea pig food?
+Should you panic if your rabbit ate a little bit of guinea pig food?

 What to do if your rabbit ate guinea pig food?

-If you did notice some behavioral, urine, and poop changes, call a veterinarian for proper advice.
+If you have noticed some behavioral, urine, and poop changes, call a veterinarian for proper advice.